ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 the target variable value from the contributor's predictive record or an auxiliary variable.

-There are seven types of imputation performed by this method:
+The following imputation processes comprise the complete method:

 * Forward imputation from response
 * Backward imputation